astanabe/ClaidentInstaller/README.md

 To learn how to use Claident, see [ClaidentTutorial](https://github.com/astanabe/ClaidentTutorial).

+## Notice about conda (Anaconda/Miniconda)

+Because conda (or the other environment-modifying packages) interferes these installer scripts, conda need to be disabled temporarily when running these installer scripts.
+Running these installer scripts as newly created user is the best solution.

 ## Prerequisites

 On Debian GNU/Linux compatible distributions, Debian 11 Bullseye, Ubuntu 20.04LTS or Linux Mint 20 or later is required.